What Is The Proper Legal Recourse After A Motorcycle Accident?

 Generally speaking, settlement offers are lower than what you could win if you went to trial.
 Why would you accept a settlement offer then?
 There are a few reasons.

-First, if you get a settlement, then the matter is over with and you can focus on your recovery.
+First, if you get a settlement, then the matter is over and you can focus on your recovery.
 Second, if you go to trial you could lose.
 Will you?
 That depends, but the bottom line is that when you go to trial there are no guarantees.

 How much will your settlement offer be?
 That will depend on the extent of your damages.
 The greater your damages, the greater the potential payout would be if you went to trial, which means your settlement offer will be higher.